-In 2013 John and Helen Court held an event for the Mauravillo Estate Community and we planted 50 trees together for the Cockatoo Habitat within the estate.
+In 2013 Mauravillo Estate held an event for the Community and we planted 50 trees together for the Cockatoo Habitat within the estate.
 We have now added to the trees the Carnaby Cockatoo's love, by building some special nesting boxes.
 You can help this endangered species too by building your own nesting box on your property.

 About the Carnaby Cockatoo's